csik/4240_Syllabus/policies.md

 ## Office Hours

+Offices hours and availability will be posted in the second week of the semester.

-<p align="center"><iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVOWiqktfUq04EB45CS_UtiWwiN2LK-sqmkzQS2LxfGZcdY_T6MXZg9lwshC-MbbE0DsrO1fInl_UR/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="70%" height="600" ></iframe></p>
+[//]: # (<p align="center"><iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVOWiqktfUq04EB45CS_UtiWwiN2LK-sqmkzQS2LxfGZcdY_T6MXZg9lwshC-MbbE0DsrO1fInl_UR/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="70%" height="600" ></iframe></p>)

-* indicates graduate TA, able to give advice in 5240.
+[//]: # (* indicates graduate TA, able to give advice in 5240.)

 ## Regrade Requests

 In order to submit a regrade request, first wait 24 hours after you receive the grade.
 Requests must be made within two weeks of receiving an on-time grade, or one week of receiving a grade for a late submission.
 Please submit all regrade requests by filling out the survey below.
 We ask that you read it carefully, think carefully before requesting a regrade, and note that a regrade **may result in a lower grade.**

 NB: We are working hard for quick, accurate, fair feedback.
-That said, Gradescope has been very challenging to work with, and there may be errors such as ungraded workbook assignments.
-In this case you will be granted extra slip days on the next workbook assignment.
-Please do actively check your assignment submission, and if it lacks a grade or comment, fill out the regrade form.
+We do a fair amount of work in this class to ensure inter-grader consistency.
+If you have questions about grading, we ask that you bring them up in private Ed Discussion posts.

 Please note: